ccrudkin/kegfinder_m/README.md

 # kegfinder_m
 A brewery-focused web app to track beer kegs and provide inventory information and production analytics.
-Prototyped on a SQLite, this version has been refactored to run on MongoDB in order to provide flexibility and ease of future scaling.
+Prototyped on a SQLite database, this version has been refactored to run on MongoDB in order to provide flexibility and ease of future scaling.

 ### Features
 Includes keg inventory building, tracking, and modification.
 Keg information data fields include: